sillsdev/khmer-character-specification/specification.md

 </table>

-These vowels (i.e. ើ ឿ ៀ ែ ៃ ោ) are composed of more than one part of vowels with similar look, but they do not have the quality of the each part (Kin 2007:45).
-That is to say, when writing, we write two parts of each of them by lifting up the pen.
+These vowels (i.e. ើ ឿ ៀ ែ ៃ ោ) are composed of more than one part of vowels with similar look, but they do not combine the quality of the two parts (Kin 2007:45).
 For instance, ើ is made up of េ /ee/ and ី /əj|ii/, but the realization of ើ is /aə/, not /ee+əj/.

 Vowels whose second member is ំ (a.k.a.
 Nikahit) or ះ (a.k.a.
 Reahmuk) always have /m/ or /h/ in the final position.
 Nikahit and Reahmuk act as a final /m/ and /n/ respectively.
 It marks the end of the syllable and cannot be followed by a vowel.